libuyu/PhantomDanceDataset/README.md

 3. Bone Mapping
    - Since the skeletal structure of the model is different from the naming, you need to manually match the bones when using it.
-   - In Inspector, find the BoneMapping component, following the SMPL model, drag the bone Gameobject of the model you are using into the Bone Gameobject field of the bone element in the Bone Data List.
+   - In Inspector, find the BoneMapping component, following the SMPL model, drag the bone GameObject of the model you are using into the Bone GameObject field of the bone element in the Bone Data List.

 4. Setting the input and output paths
    - Open the "Windows" edit box of the Unity editor, find the "Bone mapping" editor and open it.